GaloisInc/saw-script/doc/java-llvm/java-llvm.md

     the expression `e->n`, for some natural number `n`, refers to the `n`th field of that `struct`.
 Unlike the `struct` type in C, the LLVM `struct` type does not have named fields, so fields are described positionally.

-At the moment, there is no way to refer to fields of `struct`s that are referred to without a pointer, which also means that it is impossible to refer to fields of nested `struct`s.
+  * For any valid expression `e` referring to a `struct` (directly, not via pointer), the expression `e.n`, for some natural number `n`, refers to the `n`th field of that `struct`.
+This is particularly useful for fields of nested structs, even if the outer struct is passed by pointer.

 In addition to the different expression language, the arguments are similar but not identical.
 The third argument, of type